IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 - These [Artifact] commitments exist to reinforce empiricism and the Scrum values for the Scrum Team and their stakeholders.

 **Lack of trust impacts all of the above Values.**

+### Scrum Value - Insights
+Scrum Values - Insights
+{: .label .label-yellow }

+The Scrum framework can seem mechanical on its own.
+Many Scrum teams treat the roles, artifacts, and events as items to check off of a list during a Sprint, rather than as powerful tools for delivering products.
+This lack of life in the framework in and in response to the need for a supporting a culture that would enable Scrum to be successful was likely why, in 2017, the Scrum founders added the Scrum values to The Scrum Guide.

+The Scrum Values describe five simple ideas that when practiced encourage an agile culture.
+The Scrum values describe behaviors that both Scrum Teams and the organisations they work within should exhibit.

+When talking about an agile mindset, that includes the Scrum values, the values and principles from the Manifesto for Agile Software Development, and Lean Principles.4 These values and principles guide the decisions that a Scrum Team makes, and they directly affect the effectiveness of that team in collaborating while using an empirical process to deliver valuable Product Increments.

 ---